jvansch1/ycharts-wiki/Deployment-Procedures.md

 # If you are only releasing code ONLY to the web server, run:
 fab production:web build hotfix

+# If you only need to release code to queue machines, run:
+fab production build disable_autoscaling enable_autoscaling
 ```

 ### Turning Hyperscale on In Production